 All lectures and tutorials are conducted in English; hence a good command of the English language is essential.
 No previous knowledge of development studies is required.
 Students should be culturally sensitive, willing to abide by the customs of other cultures and demonstrate open-mindedness in order to thrive in this program.
 Note that many non-profit organisations are faith-based and while students are not required to adhere to any particular belief system, they will need to be respectful of everyone’s beliefs and worldviews.
 Please also note that many development practitioners in non-profit organisations are required to have a varied skillset and students may have to work on a variety of projects including marketing, fundraising, mentoring, teaching, needs analysis and administration.
 Lastly, students will be required to provide a police clearance and/or background check as they may be working with children.

 This program is based in Cape Town, South Africa.
 Cape Town is routinely awarded as one of the best cities in the world to visit, with its immense natural beauty, cultural diversity and rich history.
 The city is known by its most iconic landmark, Table Mountain, as well as various other points of interest including Cape Point Nature Reserve, Boulders Beach and the nearby Robben Island.
-Students are housed at a guest house or self-catering apartments and lectures take place at various locations.
+Students are housed at a guest house or self-catering apartments, or something similar and lectures take place at various locations.

 At the end of the 4-week course, students should be able: